 The extraction process, by comparison, harvests an entire 10-foot plant and later throws out 99 per cent of the biomass to access only the molecules found in the flower’s trichomes.

 “It’s a real challenge when you think about the environmental impact of having to do all this work just to get access to a very small component of the plant — versus our method of manufacturing, where we get relatively small tanks, drop yeast in, yeast propagates and produces the cannabinoids and we’re done,” Peters says.

 Making cannabinoids using less water, waste and energy at fraction of the cost

-Willow Bioscience calculates that creating cannabinoids biosynthetically uses 99 per cent less energy, 90 per cent less water, creates 10 times less biomass waste and costs around 75–90 per cent less to produce.
+Willow Biosciences calculates that creating cannabinoids biosynthetically uses 99 per cent less energy, 90 per cent less water, creates 10 times less biomass waste and costs around 75–90 per cent less to produce.
 Biosynthetic cannabinoids don’t require pesticides, fungicides or fertilizer to produce and aren’t at risk of contaminants like heavy metals, often associated with plant-based extraction, Peters said.